MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-16-share-your-network.md

 Share your network
 {% endquote %}

-## What does it mean?
+## Different types of networks

+Anyone who has been in an idustry for a while has a network of people that they know that has built up over time.
 The Harvard Business Review's "How leaders create and use networks", Herminia Ibarra and Mark Lee Hunter suggest that there are three different types of networks:

 ### 1. Operation network